jeesung-ahn/jeesung-ahn.github.io/index.md

   </div>

 <div class="column" markdown="1">
-Those who have lower social status, either evaluated by peers (Zerubavel et al., 2015) or by themselves (Muscatell et al., 2012) tend to think more about others (i.e., greater mentalizing, valuation activity in the brain).
-In this study, we examined whether there is a discrepancy between social traits (i.e., likability, attractiveness, influence over others) that are evaluated by self vs. peers.
+Those who have lower social status, either evaluated by peers (Zerubavel et al., 2015) or by themselves (Muscatell et al., 2012), tend to think more about others (i.e., greater mentalizing, valuation activity in the brain).
+In this study, we examined whether there is a discrepancy between social traits (i.e., likability, attractiveness, influence over others) that are evaluated by self *vs.* peers.
 We asked whether those who under-evaluate their social traits than how peers would evaluate them show poorer mental health and increased mentalizing- and valuation-related activity in the brain in response to peers' faces.
  </div>
 </div>
 <br>